grisuno/sndtone/README.md

 # sndtone
-make a tone from a freq
+make a tone from a freq and generate some graphics of data's tone